 The following clarifies the third category – those with other demonstrated qualifications.
 It establishes criteria that FisheryProgress.org will use to determine if a consultant has the demonstrated qualifications necessary to complete an MSC pre-assessment and related scoping document (if applicable) or conduct a comprehensive FIP’s in-person audit of activity results and performance against the MSC standard.

-If you are seeking consultants that fit the criteria below, please reference this list of FIP consultants.
+If you are seeking consultants that fit the criteria below, please reference the spreadsheet of FIP consultants below.
 Please note FisheryProgress does not endorse any of these consultants, and this list is not regularly reviewed or updated.

 1. General Eligibility Criteria